-(1) An error message is sent in response to a database connection or SQL statement message
+- (1) An error message is sent in response to a database connection or SQL statement message - ◆ Level 2 (monitoring by update/select)

 Monitoring with reference to and update of the monitoring table.
-One SQL statement can read/write numerical data of up to 11 digits.
+One SQL statement can read/write numerical data of up to 10 digits.
 SQL statements executed for the monitor table are of (update/select) type.